zix99/rare/README.md

 All documentation may be found here, in the [docs/](docs/) folder, and by running `rare docs` (embedded docs/ folder)

+You can also see a dump of the CLI options at [cli-help.md](cli-help.md)

 # Example

 ## Extract status codes from nginx logs